ernie-research/AVIOT/README.md

     preprocessor_config.json
 ```

-No additional visual checkpoint or preparation step is required.

 The released checkpoint is published at
 [`ernie-research/AVIOT`](https://huggingface.co/ernie-research/AVIOT).
 Every `--checkpoint`
 argument accepts either a local directory or this Hugging Face repository ID, which is